Stop Spam! Semalt Expert Explains How To Protect Your Email

 November 28, 2017

 In the years since the birth of the internet, one problem persists despite a multitude of efforts to kill it.
 Spam.
 Everyone hates it.
 Every email platform does what it can to minimize it, but ask anyone, and they'll tell you that they continue to receive too much spam.
 This, in part, is because people provide information about themselves without really thinking about it.
-You don't have to opt-in to a mail list to get on someone's spam list.
+You don't have to opt-in to a mail list to get on someone's spam list - free infographics software.
 They have their ways of finding you, even without your direct permission.

 The best defense you have as a user to reduce the amount of spam making its way to your email is hiding your email.
 It's a concept that isn't widely known, but it works.
 Lisa Mitchell from Semalt provides 5 compelling ways to do it.